 “Pegi is a stickler for details when it comes to training any employee,” said IRT Program Manager, Mike Murphy.
 “She regularly works one-on-one with our participants just to ensure they are trained well.”

-Prior to participating in a work pod environment, IRT program participants are assessed at the Central Brevard Sharing Center as they perform job duties like organizing thrift store donations, color coordinating clothes and putting them on hangers for the thrift store, as well as serving food to the homeless.
+Prior to participating in a work pod environment, IRT program participants are assessed at the Sharing Center of Central Brevard as they perform job duties like organizing thrift store donations, color coordinating clothes and putting them on hangers for the thrift store, as well as serving food to the homeless.
 Once evaluated, D’Entremont and her peer, Jeanette Johnson, decide whether participants are ready to transition to a work pod or undergo further training at the Sharing Center.